That said, it's rarely talked about unless times are tough. Maybe that's why you're here today. So lets start the discussion!

 Preservation is the act of protecting something from loss.

-Losses can come in the form of day to day expenses, commissions, fees, taxes, interest payments, inflation, deflation, bid/ask spreads, getting fired, accidents; the list goes on and on.
+In the world of personal finance, we're faced with many other types of losses...most of which offer ZERO chance of reward.
+These losses can come in the form of day to day expenses, commissions, fees, taxes, interest payments, inflation, deflation, bid/ask spreads, getting fired, accidents; the list goes on and on.

 So you should ALWAYS practice capital preservation; use it in all your accounts, investing or otherwise.